Welcome to the Skating Academy

 Freestyle Ice Time Information Links

 Freestyle Ice Time Information (Please review these guidelines carefully before you register.)

 Discover the exciting sport of skating at the brand new Glenview Community Ice Center!
 Get some great exercise, learn fun skating skills and make new friends as you explore the sport of skating.
-Join us for Skating 101, a 3-day introduction to skating classes!
+Join us for Skating 101, a two day introduction to skating classes!
 This program is designed for new skaters who have never taken a skating class.
 Skaters will be divided by ages 4-6 years, 7-12, 13+.
 Professionally instructed classes and rental skates for only $15.00.

-Sessions offered Labor Day, Thanksgiving, Winter and Spring Break weeks.
+Sessions offered Thanksgiving, Winter and Spring Break weeks.

 snowplow sam 1-3